ASendellPrice/IIB-rtd/docs/source/sop_guide_equipment_reagents.rst

 .. rubric:: Example content:

-.. dropdown:: 🧬 Bioinformatics Procedure
+.. dropdown:: 🧬 Bioinformatics QC Procedure

   This section is **not suitable** for bioinformatics procedures.
 Please use the :ref:`Resources & Tools <sop_guide_resources_tools>` section instead.